-Patients with otolaryngology are increasingly receiving patients with complaints of ear congestion, hearing loss, and itching in the ear canal.
-This is how a fungal infection of the ear, called otomycosis, is manifested.
+More and more often, patients with complaints of ear congestion, hearing loss and itching in the auditory canal are coming to the otolaryngologists.
+Thus, a fungal infection of the ear, called otomycosis, is manifested.
 And although the prognosis of the disease is favorable, the treatment presents certain difficulties, caused primarily by the choice of an effective antimycotic drug.

-Otitis fungal etiology classified on the basis of the localization of inflammation.
-External fungal otitis is diagnosed in 62% of cases, fungal otitis media - in 20% of cases, postoperative fungal otitis media - in 17% of cases, fungal myringitis - in 1%.
+Otitis of fungal etiology is classified based on the localization of inflammation.
+External fungal otitis is diagnosed in 62% of cases, fungal otitis media in 20% of cases, fungal otitis media after surgery - in 17% of cases, fungal myringitis - in 1%.

-In the role of the causative agent of otomycosis are the fungi Aspergillus (65%), Penicillium (10%).
-In 24% of cases, pathogens are Candida yeast fungi.
+As a causative agent of otomycosis, mold fungi Aspergillus (65%), Penicillium (10%) act.
+In 24% of cases, yeast-like Candida fungi are pathogens.
 It is possible and mixed infection, but all these types of pathogens cause otomycosis only under certain conditions.
 These conditions can be endogenous and exogenous.

-Endogenous: somatic diseases that invariably cause a general weakening of the body, hypovitaminosis, impaired metabolic processes.
+Endogenous: somatic diseases, which inevitably cause general weakening of the body, hypovitaminosis, disturbance of metabolic processes.

-Exogenous: local and systemic antibiotic therapy, taking corticosteroids for a long time, treatment with cytostatics, radiation therapy, ear injury (for example, with improper cleansing of the external auditory canal), bathing in open water.
-Often there is a lesion of the postoperative ear cavity.
+Exogenous: local and systemic antibiotic therapy, the use of corticosteroids for a long time, cytostatics treatment, radiation therapy, ear trauma (for example, with improper cleaning of the external auditory canal), swimming in open water.
+Often there is a lesion of the postoperative cavity of the ear.

-Symptoms are directly dependent on the stage of the disease.
+Symptoms directly depend on the stage of the disease.

-At the stage of precursors, objective changes are not detected, the patient feels only an ear congestion and itching.
-The fatty film disappears from the ear canal, its edema is observed.
-Most people take these symptoms for sulfur accumulation and attempt to clear the ear canal.
-The result is skin trauma and penetration of a fungal infection.
+At the stage of harbingers, there are no objective changes, the patient feels only stuffiness of the ear and itching.
+From the ear canal disappears fatty film, there is a puffiness.
+These symptoms are taken by most for the accumulation of sulfur and attempt to clear the auditory canal.
+The result is skin trauma and penetration of fungal infection.

-The acute stage of mycosis is characterized by the presence of discharge from the ear canal.
-The volume of discharge is constantly increasing, as, indeed, and puffiness.
-It provokes the overlap of the lumen of the ear canal, because of which hearing is reduced.
-If you carefully examine the selection, you can find in them the mycelium and epidermis of fungi.
-Individual patients note the presence of hypersensitivity in the ear region.
-Usually, the infection is limited to the skin of the outer ear, but in diabetics it can spread into the cavity of the middle ear.
+The acute stage of mycosis is characterized by the presence of secretions from the auditory canal.
+The volume of secretions is constantly increasing, as, indeed, puffiness.
+It provokes the overlapping of the lumen of the auditory canal, because of which the hearing decreases.
+If you carefully study the selection, you can find in them mycelium and epidermis of fungi.
+Individual patients note the presence of hypersensitivity behind the ear.
+Usually, the infection is limited to the skin of the outer ear, but in diabetics it can spread into the middle ear cavity.

-The main symptom of mycotic otitis media is specific discharge, the consistency and color of which depend on the genus of otomycosis pathogens.
-This form differs from the previous hyperthermia of the eardrum; there are also perforations of different sizes.
-Patients also complain of frequent pain and even greater hearing loss.
+The main symptom of mycotic otitis media is specific secretions, the consistency and color of which depend on the nature of the fungus that causes otomycosis.
+This form differs from the previous hyperthermia of the tympanic membrane, there are also perforations of different sizes.
+Patients complain of increased pain and even greater hearing loss.

 Another type of otomycosis is fungal myringitis.
-In this form, the lesion extends to the eardrum.
+With this form, the lesion extends to the tympanic membrane.

 Otomycosis of the postoperative cavity may occur after radical mastoidectomy or tympanoplasty.
-The reason - a long stay in the ear canal of cotton swabs, soaked with a solution of antibiotic and glucosteroids.
-Clinically, the disease is manifested by increased pain in the ear region, an increase in the amount of discharge from the ear.
+The reason - a long finding in the auditory passage of cotton swabs, impregnated with a solution of antibiotic and glucocosteroids.
+Clinically, the disease is manifested by increased pain in the behind-the-ear area, an increase in the amount of secretion from the ear.

-Repeat, the symptoms of otomycosis are insidious - it is similar to classical otitis, so if you suspect a fungal infection, you should immediately contact a specialist and pass a few strokes - culture and microscopic.
-In identifying a pseudomycelia spore, the doctor will prescribe an adequate therapy.
+Again, the symptomatology of otomycosis is insidious - it is similar to classical otitis, so if you suspect a fungal lesion, you should immediately go to a specialist and take a few smears - culture and microscopy.
+If a pseudomycelia spore is detected, the doctor will prescribe adequate therapy.

-Otomikoza therapy is known difficulties, primarily due to the lack of efficacy of drugs and frequent relapses, the high cost of antifungal agents.
+Otomycosis therapy presents known difficulties, primarily because of inadequate drug efficacy and frequent relapses, high costs of antifungal agents.

 Fungal otitis media is immediately treated with systemic drugs.
 Local use only as an addition.

-So, how and how to treat various forms of otomycosis?
+So, how and what to treat different forms of otomycosis?

-Regardless of the form of the disease, thorough cleaning of the ear precedes the local therapy.
-Its goal is to remove the pathological discharge, the remnants of which, even in a small amount, repeatedly reduce the effectiveness of treatment and increase the duration of treatment.
-Only a specialist makes it using a padded jacket moistened with an antimycotic drug and an attic probe.
+Regardless of the form of the disease, precaution of local therapy is thorough ear cleaning.
+Its goal is to remove the pathological detachable, the remains of which, even in small amounts, often reduce the effectiveness of treatment and increase the duration of treatment.
+Only an expert does it, using a quilted pad, moistened with an anti-mycotic drug and an attic probe.

-With otitis media, special attention is paid to cleaning the eardrum separated from the perforation area.
-In the case of large perforations, the removal of the discharge is combined with the washing of the tympanic cavity with Miramistin (0, 01%, solution).
-Similarly come with otomycosis postoperative cavity.
-If polyps and granulations take place, they are removed or extinguished with silver nitrate (20%, solution).
+With an average otitis, special attention is paid to cleaning the eardrum that is separated from the perforation area.
+In the case of large perforations, removal of the discharge is combined with the washing of the drum cavity with miramistin (0, 01%, solution).
+Similarly come with otomycosis of the postoperative cavity.
+If there are polyps and granulations, they are removed or extinguished with nitric-silver (20%, solution).

-Ointments, well-proven in the treatment of other candidiasis and mycoses, with otomycosis are ineffective.
-First of all, due to the impossibility of applying an even layer on the narrow in nature of the external auditory canal.
-Because of this, the most convenient form of drugs are suspensions, solutions and emulsion formulations.
+Ointments that have proven themselves in the treatment of other candidiasis and mycoses, with otomycosis are ineffective.
+First of all, because of the impossibility of applying an even layer on a narrow by nature external auditory canal.
+Therefore, the most convenient form of drugs are suspensions, solutions and emulsion formulations.

-Apply them as follows: moistened cotton wool turunds with a medicinal substance (gauze tampons can injure the skin) and leave in the ear canal 10-15 minutes (focusing on the instructions).
-Manipulations are repeated 4-5 times a day.
+Apply them as follows: moisten the medicinal substance with cotton turuns (gauze swabs can injure the skin) and leave in the ear canal for 10-15 minutes (guided by the instruction).
+Manipulation is repeated 4-5 times a day.

-1, 2, 3 days: twice a day 15-minute applications with Exoderil solution
+1, 2, 3 days: twice a day 15-minute applications with Exoderyl solution

-From 8 days for 3 weeks cream Exoderil 1 p. per day, and then 1 p. in 2 days another 2 weeks .
+From 8 days for 3 weeks cream Exoderil 1 p.
+A day, and then 1 p.
+In 2 days 2 more weeks .

-With this treatment regimen, microbiological diagnosis is repeated on days 7 and 45 of treatment.
+With this treatment, microbiological diagnosis is repeated on the 7th and 45th days of treatment.

-In addition to Exoderil, treatment with such drugs as:
+In addition to Exodderil, treatment with such drugs as:

-Candibiotics (drops) are contraindicated in perforation of the eardrum, in all other cases, drops provide a quick anesthetic result and reduce inflammation on the skin of the ear canal.
+Candibiotics (drops) are contraindicated in the perforation of the tympanic membrane, in all other cases the drops give a quick analgesic result and reduce inflammatory phenomena on the skin of the auditory canal.
 Allowed during pregnancy and lactation.
-The only condition for use is short duration of use and small doses.
+The only condition for use is short-term use and low doses.

-Dosing: 3-4 times a day, 4-5 drops per ear canal.
-The result is visible after 3-5 days, but the treatment should be continued for 7-10 days.
+Dosing: 3-4 times a day for 4-5 drops with the auditory meatus.
+The result is visible after 3-5 days, but treatment should be continued for 7-10 days.

-In addition to antifungal therapy, the treatment of concomitant diseases, refusal of antibiotics, fortifying treatment and vitamin therapy are important.
-If otomycosis occurs in a child, then antifungal treatment should be combined with the use of drugs that restore the intestinal microbiocenosis (acipol, bifikol, hilak forte, Linex, bactisubtil, lactobacterin, etc.).
+In addition to antifungal therapy, the importance of treatment of concomitant diseases, the rejection of antibiotics, restorative treatment and vitamin therapy.
+In the event that otomycosis occurs in a child, antifungal treatment should be combined with taking drugs that restore the intestinal microbiocenosis (acipol, bifikol, hilak forte, linex, bactisubtil, lactobacterin, etc.).

-If a low interferon status is detected, replacement interferon therapy is carried out (viferon in the form of candles and megasin on an ointment base).
+If a low interferon status is detected, then substitution interferon therapy (viferon in the form of suppositories and megasins on an ointment basis) is performed.

 Mycotic otitis media

-Damage to the middle ear is considered a more difficult case and requires "shock" dosages of antimycotics.
+The defeat of the middle ear is considered a more complicated case and requires "shock" dosages of antimycotics.

-Keep in mind, these are quite high dosages, it is dangerous to use them without the supervision of a doctor!
+Keep in mind, these are quite high dosages, they are dangerous to use without a doctor's supervision!